Fermionic integrable models and graded Borchers triples: Scattering theory

 where the constant $c$ may depend on $n$, $f_j$, $\chi$, $\ell$, $N$ but not on the $A_j$, $\hat A_j$. \end{proposition}

-\begin{proof} We indicate the changes over \cite{Duell:wedge_scattering}, referring mostly to the notation used in that paper: \begin{enumerate}[(a)] \item As evident from the proof of Theorem 6 there, ``swapability'' of the vector $E_\mu A_j \Omega $ is only required for $j \geq 2$; the base case of the induction does not require it. \item All estimates there, in particular in Proposition~8(iv),(v), hence in Lemma 9 and Corollary 10, can be done uniformly in $\|A_j\|, \|\hat A_j\|$. \item Cook's method in Eq.~(30) can likewise be applied to estimate $\|H^\ell \Psi_n(\tau) \|$, by estimating $\|\partial_\tau^{\ell+1} \Psi_n(\tau) \| \leq C_{N,\ell} \tau^{-N}$.
-Note that, since $f_j(\tau,x)$ solve the Klein-Gordon equation, only first time derivatives of $f$ actually occur in the estimates. \item The graded case can be accommodated by showing Corollary 10 analogously for the twisted commutator, then splitting all $A_j$ into even and odd parts and utilizing \eqref{eq:gradpermute}. \end{enumerate} \end{proof}
+\begin{proof} We indicate the changes over \cite[Theorem~6]{Duell:wedge_scattering}, referring mostly to the notation and numbering used in that paper: \begin{enumerate}[(a)] \item As evident from the proof of Theorem 6 there, ``swapability'' of the vector $E_\mu A_j \Omega $ is only required for $j \geq 2$; the base case of the induction does not require it.
+Hence we can drop the operator $\hat A_1$ from our assumptions. \item All estimates there, in particular in Proposition~8(iv),(v), hence in Lemma 9 and Corollary 10, can be done uniformly in $\|A_j\|, \|\hat A_j\|$; see also \cite[Appendix~B]{Duell:reehschlieder}. \item Cook's method in Eq.~(30) can likewise be applied to bound $\|H^\ell \Psi_n(\tau) \|$, by estimating $\|\partial_\tau^{\ell+1} \Psi_n(\tau) \| \leq C_{N,\ell} \tau^{-N}$.
+Note that, since $f_j(\tau,x)$ solve the Klein-Gordon equation, only first time derivatives of $f$ actually occur in the estimates. \item The graded case can be accommodated by showing Corollary 10 analogously for even and for odd operators $B$, $B^\perp$, then splitting all $A_j$, $\hat A_j$ into even and odd parts and replacing their commutators with graded expressions as in \eqref{eq:gradpermute}. \qedhere \end{enumerate} \end{proof}

 Finally, we make use of the following approximation property for closed operators affiliated with a von Neumann algebra.\footnote{The authors would like to thank Y.~Tanimoto for discussions on this aspect.}